antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 # the --dev argument is not required
 ```

+That was pretty easy (as the rest of this process, anyway).

+## Gulp tasks

 To use gulp we need to set up three tasks:

 1. a "css" task to

--   compile our scss files to css
+* compile our scss files to css
--   add vendor prefixes when required
+* add vendor prefixes when required
--   minify the code
+* minify the code

 2. "watch" "build" tasks to trigger the original "css" task when editing files (watch) or building the site (build).